 Home Front was my very first job that I ever got to do.
 It was really special for me because I also got to do it with my sister who was really good fun to bounce off because we played sisters, so that was really fun!
 I think it taught me a different discipline because it was for BBC Radio 4 which is obviously not acting in front of a crowd, it’s actually behind a microphone which is harder because you can’t use your face to convey the emotion, it all has to come through your voice.
 It was a really great experience to go through and it definitely taught me a new form of acting that I had never experienced before.

-Why did you want to start a YouTube channel?
+Why did you want to start your own YouTube channel and what’s it like to run?

-How do you get your video ideas for Simply Tatty and do you have any upload plans for the next few months?
+How do you come up with new video ideas for Simply Tatty and do you have any upload plans for the next few months?

 I mainly make videos about things I’m passionate about.
 I think that’s really important to be making and talking about things that you’re interested in and you think others will be as well, so that’s where I get my inspiration from.
 You’ll find a lot of musical theatre nerding and tea-obsess talk on there, so it’s a lot of fun to just sit and have an outlet where you can talk about the things that interest you.